NinaKWelch/reactnd-would-you-rather/README.md

 2. Navigate to the project root folder from command line

-3. Run `npm install` to install project dependedencies
+3. Run `npm install` to install project dependencies

 4. Run `npm start` to start the project on your browser